John V. Dittemore

-John Valentine Dittemore (September 30, 1876 - May 10, 1937) was director of The First Church of Christ, Scientist, the Christian Science church, in Boston from 1909 until 1919.
+John Valentine Dittemore (September 30, 1876 - May 10, 1937) was the director of The First Church of Christ, Scientist, the Christian Science church, in Boston from 1909 until 1919.
 Before that he was head of the church's Committee on Publication in New York, and a trustee for ten years of the estate of Mary Baker Eddy (1821–1910), the founder of the church.
 Dittemore is best known as the co-author, with Ernest Sutherland Bates, of Mary Baker Eddy: The Truth and the Tradition (1932).

 Biography

 Dittemore was born in Indianapolis to Mary E. Cress Dittemore and John W. Dittemore.
 He attended Ohio Military Institute and Phillips Academy Andover.
 After graduating he became president of the Federal Packing Company and vice-president of the Van Camp Packing Company.

 Christian Science church involvement

 Dittemore became known for his involvement with The First Church of Christ, Scientist in Boston, the mother church and administrative headquarters of the Christian Science religion.
 As head of the church's Committee on Publication, Dittemore commissioned The Life of Mary Baker Eddy by Sibyl Wilbur, the first church-authorized biography of the religion's founder, Mary Baker Eddy, which was based on articles written by Wilbur for Human Life magazine.
 However, when he later became critical of Christian Science, he called the book unreliable.

 As part of his role in the church, he collected a significant amount of primary-source material about the church and Eddy.
 In 1909 he was named to the church's Board of Directors.

 Dittemore was removed from his position as a Director over a dispute regarding the Trustees of the Christian Science Publishing Society.
 He had become increasingly bitter in the months of disagreement and opposed any effort by the Board of Directors to restore normal relations with the Trustees and to keep the church from being drawn into litigation with them.
 His bitterness was directed not only at the Trustees, but the other Directors, and, according to Norman Beasley, "his criticism was sharply personal, and openly contemptuous," leading to his dismissal in March 1919.
 He was replaced by Annie M. Knott, the first woman Director of the church.
 The resolution of dismissal also accused Dittemore of working independently and contrarily to the Board to exert personal control over the affairs of the church, violating multiple Manual by-laws, and acting in a threatening manner towards other members of the Board.
 In the same resolution he was told to "return to the Clerk of the Mother Church and Corresponding Secretary of [the] Board all letters, documents, papers, copies thereof, and other articles which he has taken or received as a member of this Board".